AshwathyTR/IDN-Sum/README.md

     python prep_data.py <path_to_generated_playthroughs> <path_to_abstractive_summary> <file_name>

 Annotations for extractive summarisation was generated using conversion script from TransformerSum [1].
-Alternatively, data in all formats may be downloaded from [link to be added].
+Alternatively, data in all formats may be downloaded from https://zenodo.org/record/7083149.

 ## Implementation